jerrydix/pingusquest/README.md

 # pingusquest
-A 2D platformer created out of boredom.
+A 2D platformer with a penguin a the main character.